ayoubelhanchi/ayoubelhanchi.github.io/index.markdown

 gradient-based optimization and sampling.

-More generally, I am interested in developping the computational and statistical tools for building systems that can make optimal decisions under uncertainty.
+More generally, I am interested in developing the computational and statistical tools for building systems that can make optimal decisions under uncertainty.